Digital NomadActive

 Yes, health insurance is required.
 You must have valid Dutch health insurance (basisverzekering) as part of your application and throughout your stay.

-The processing time is 12 weeks according to the structured data.
-If you're applying from outside the Netherlands, you may need to first obtain a provisional residence permit (MVV) through a Dutch embassy or consulate, which adds additional time to the overall process.
+Processing time is 12 weeks.
+If applying from outside the Netherlands, you may also need to obtain a provisional residence permit (MVV) through a Dutch embassy or consulate first, which adds additional time.

 If you're already living legally in the Netherlands, you apply directly to the IND (Immigration and Naturalisation Service) online.
 If you've completed your education abroad and are still living there, you must first apply for a provisional residence permit (MVV) through the Dutch embassy or consulate in your country of residence, then apply for the residence permit together.